-- 1. Log into the Web Manager as an administrative user. - 2.
-Go to Settings $\rightarrow$ AUX Port. - 3.
-Make sure the "Modem" option is selected from the "Profile" menu. - 4.
-Choose Autodetect, Login, or PPP from the "Modem access" menu. - 5.
+- 4. Choose "Login," "Autodetect," "PPP," or "OTP" from the "Modem access" menu. - 5.
 Select a baud rate from the "Baud Rate" pull-down menu. - 6.
-If you chose Autodetect or Login, select an option from the "Flow Control" menu. - 7.
+If you chose either "Login" or "Autodetect," select an option from the "Flow Control" menu. - 7.
 Enter a modem chat string in the "Modem Initialization" field. - 8.
 If you chose PPP or Autodetect, do the following: - a.
-Enter a IP address or accept the default provided in the "Local IP address" field. - b.
-Enter a IP address or accept the default provided in the "Remote IP address" field. - c.
+Enter a local IP address or accept the default provided in the "Local IP address" field. - b.
+Enter a remote IP address or accept the default provided in the "Remote IP address" field. - c.
 Enable or disable authentication by checking or leaving unchecked the "Authenticating Required" checkbox. - d.
 Accept or change the value in the MTU field. - e.
-Accept or change the value in the MRU field.

-- f.
-Accept or change PPP options as desired in the "PPP Options" field. - g.
-Enable or disable callback by checking or leaving unchecked the "Use Callback?" checkbox. - h.
-If you enabled callback, enter a callback phone number in the "Callback Number" field. - 9.
+Accept or change the value in the MRU field. - f.
+Accept or change PPP options as desired in the "PPP Options" field. - 9.
+Enable callback, if desired, by doing the following steps. - a.
+Check the "Use Callback" checkbox. - b.
+Enter a callback phone number in the "Callback Number" field. - 10.
 Click "Save and apply changes."